App versioning

 You can update your app’s permissions or scopes at any time by creating a new version.
 Once live, the new version is automatically pushed to users; however, changes to scopes or permissions require manual user approval.
 Users are then notified via an in-app banner highlighting the updated scopes or permissions.
 The banner includes a call to action prompting them to approve the changes.

 Users can continue accessing the app without approving the updates, but some features may not work as expected.
-Your app must handle failed API requests when required permissions haven’t been granted, as it’s unlikely all users will approve the changes immediately.
+Your app must handle any failed API requests when required permissions haven’t been granted.
+This means preparing for situations where users may not approve updates immediately, so certain features might not work as expected until they do.

 For view apps, you can check which permissions a user has approved via the permissions property of your app’s context.
 If the user is a collaborator on the app, all required scopes will appear as approved — even if the user hasn’t explicitly granted them.
 This behavior is specific to collaborators and does not reflect general user approval status.